Blog icon Blog / Guides /

 Role-Based AI Assistants

 In 2026, construction companies are increasingly deploying specialized AI assistants to improve productivity and reduce manual workloads.
-Estimators, project engineers, and BIM managers can use AI support tools tailored to their daily workflows and project requirements.
+Estimators, project engineers, and BIM managers can use these support tools tailored to their daily workflows and project requirements.

 Digital Twins and Asset Intelligence